 First item in old business was a review of term expirations for members of the Policy Committee.
 Presently, of the 8 states represented, three show 2017 as their year to rotate off, four show 2018, and only one shows 2019.
 A review of older Bylaw and Policy manuals show that over time, some states have not kept their three year terms on cycle due to various reasons.
 Rotation years are to be reviewed as a part of the Bylaw and Policy updates and resolved at Vision in Las Vegas.

 Second item in old business was a revisiting of the financial result of Region II in Montgomery, 2015.
-There is a reported $4355 room attrition charge to Alabama as a result of not booking the number of rooms per the contract.
+There is a reported $4,355 room attrition charge to Alabama as a result of not booking the number of rooms per the contract.
 A request was made at NPS for the Policy Committee to look at assisting Alabama in covering this charge.
 The question was asked about any existing policies to guide this request.
 Various attendees that have experience with the Policy Committee and their state associations cited multiple practices over the years involving the use and distribution of funds, both before and after the Region Conference.
+Executive Directors attending the meeting shared with the committee input on the historical approach to losses and prior action from the Region to support them.
+There was significant discussion surrounding those activities and what the policy is to address these situations.

-Brandtly Murphy, NC, moved that Region II cover the Alabama loss.
+Brantley Murphy, NC, moved that Region II cover the Alabama loss.
 Rick Kalk, SC, noted that motion needed to be amended to reflect that the amount would be covered by the Designated Fund.
+At this point, the motion was withdrawn.

+Brantley Murphy, NC, moved that Region II cover the Alabama loss from the concurrent fund was made.
+Rick Kalk, SC, seconded the motion.

+Discussion as to whether the Policy Committee Manual covered this issue was raised.
+After several amendments were made in an attempt to address current policy, the motion was withdrawn.

+Rick Kalk moved that Region II remit a $1,000 planning loan to Alabama retroactively as a downpayment and to allow the Committee until the next meeting at the VISION conference to adequately review the existing and guiding policies.
+No second was received so the motion was withdrawn.

-At this point, the motion was withdrawn.Brandtly Murphy, NC, moved that Region II pays the Alabama hotel attrition costs of $4355 from the Designated Fund.
+Brantley Murphy, NC, moved that Region II pays the Alabama hotel attrition costs of $4,355 from the Designated Fund.
 Rick Kalk, SC, seconded the motion.

 Elizabeth Bullock, KY, asked would there by policy action by Vision meeting to address this situation and could we cite any exact policy at this time directing use of the Designated Fund.
 Rick Kalk, SC, noted that per the 2012 manual and the updates approved in 11/2015 that Designated Fund “use is at the discretion of the Policy Committee.”
 Motion passed without dissent.

 New Business